adamguziczek/plugin_dev/VolumeControlPlugin/WINDOWS_BUILD.md

 - Ensure CMake is added to your system PATH
 - Restart PowerShell after installation

-### Compiler Not Found When Running from WSL
+### WSL Path Error

-**Issue**: "No CMAKE_C_COMPILER could be found" or "No CMAKE_CXX_COMPILER could be found" errors
+**Issue**: "Cannot build directly from WSL path", "UNC paths are not supported"
 **Solution**:
-- This is automatically handled by the updated build scripts
+- You cannot run the Windows build scripts from a WSL path (\\wsl.localhost\...)
-- The scripts explicitly initialize the Visual Studio environment before running CMake
+- Clone the repository to a native Windows path as described in the "WSL Compatibility" section
-- If you still encounter this issue, make sure Visual Studio is properly installed with C++ workload
+- Alternatively, use the Linux build instructions from within WSL

 ### JUCE Not Found